Best Grow Lights for Beginners

 If you’re short on time, this quick comparison highlights the easiest options for every type of indoor growing setup.
 Here are the best grow lights for beginners in the UK, depending on your space and setup.

-Spider Farmer SF1000 Tent Kit (Complete Setup) All-in-one grow tent Full indoor garden; chillies, tomatoes, greens ~£360
+Spider Farmer SF1000 Tent Kit (Complete Setup) All-in-one grow tent Full indoor garden; chillies, tomatoes, leafy greens~£360

 Simple.
 Affordable.
 Zero stress.